How to Install STAINMASTER® Luxury Vinyl Flooring

 TIP: Since the tapping block won’t fit on the end of a row to close the gap, use a pull bar by attaching it to the end of the plank.
 A rubber hammer will still be used to hit the other end of the pull bar to close the gap.

-Working Around Door Frames + Angles
+Installing LVP Around Door Frames + Angles

-I thought working around a door frame was going to be tricker than what it was.
+I thought working around a door frame was going to be trickier than what it was.
 I have a little trick for you that makes it very simple to figure out how much and where to cut the vinyl plank.
 I push the short edge of the plank to the spot where it needs to go, placing it on the inner side of the door frame to push it up.
 I then marked a horizontal line on the board that aligns with the edge of the wall and trim.

 Next, I slide the plank next to the piece it will be attaching to and mark the vertical line of the door frame and/or wall.
 This connects the vertical and horizontal lines and shows the line that needs to be cut along with a jigsaw.
 This will cut the piece off to allow the plank to beautifully hug around the doorframe like a puzzle piece and install like all the other pieces.